After The Mockingbirds disbanded Kevin Godley joined Lol Creme.

 FRABJOY AND RUNCIBLE SPOON

-By ’69 they were ‘Frabjoy and Runcible Spoon‘ and I was their manager.
-In fact, this odd name was a whimsical nod to Simon and Garfunkel.
+By ’69 they were a duo, ‘Frabjoy and Runcible Spoon‘ and I was their manager.
+This name was a whimsical nod to Simon and Garfunkel.

 GODLEY AND CREME